eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 - removing drives can reduce redundancy
 - this affects how safely your pools handle failures
 - if you have fewer than 3 drives in a pool you can’t add more drives to the pool later on

+#### Almost Done!

+You are just about done setting up your server.
+All thats left is to give your server a name and then the initialization process will begin.

 ### Step 3: Welcome to your HexOS NAS